-Preparing for an interview is so much more than just thinking and worrying about the event.
-There are questions you will prepare to ask and answer.
-You will want to do research on the people you will be interviewing with.
-The list is endless.
-You see, the more information you have and the more prepared you are, the more confident you will appear!
+Preparing for an interview is so much more than just worrying about the answers you’ll give.
+You will want to research the people you will be interviewing with, learn about the company, who their clients are, and so much more.

-Developing Your Answers
+Develop Your Answers

-Developing Your Questions
+Develop Your Questions

 More questions for you to explore the culture of an organization are within this post: Interviewing is a Fact-Finding Mission, Not an Interrogation